Advancing Innovative Science and Technology

 Induced pluripotent stem cell (iPSC) technology has been a paradigm shift in disease modeling, drug development and precision medicine.
 Recent advances include reprogramming a patient’s somatic cells into iPSC and differentiate these cells into disease-relevant cell types for in vitro screening platform for drug evaluation.

-At IMNEWRUN, we are exploring molecular mechanism of various disease using iPSC and genome editing techniques through close academic collaboration with Jaecheol Lee, Assistant Professor of the School of Pharmacy, SKKU and his laboratory.
+At IMNEWRUN, we explore molecular mechanism of various disease using iPSC and genome editing techniques through close academic collaboration with Jaecheol Lee, Assistant Professor of the School of Pharmacy, SKKU and his laboratory.
 Prof. Lee is also Vice President leading the Discovery Biology team at IMNEWRUN.
 Under his leadership, we explore the fundamental science and mechanism of action for various technology platforms and treatment modalities being developed at IMNEWRUN.

 iPSC-derived motor neuron, brain, and heart organoids